DSI2I: Dense Style for Unpaired Image-to-Image Translation: Related Work

 \subsection{Semantic Correspondence}

 Semantic correspondence methods aim to find semantically related regions across two different images.
 This involves the challenging task of matching object parts and fine-grained keypoints.
-Early approaches~\cite{barnes2009patchmatch, liu2010siftflow} used hand-crafted features for this task.
+Early approaches~\cite{barnes2009patchmatch, liu2010siftflow} used hand-crafted features.
 These features, however, are not invariant to changes in illumination, appearance, and other low-level factors that do not affect semantics.
-Hence, they have limited ability to generalize across different scenes. \cite{liu2020scot, min2019hpf, aberman2018nbb} use ImageNet~\cite{simonyan2014imagenet} pre-trained features to address this issue and find correspondence between images containing similar objects.
+Hence, they have limited ability to generalize across different scenes. \cite{aberman2018nbb, liu2020scot, min2019hpf} use ImageNet~\cite{simonyan2014imagenet} pre-trained features to address this issue and find correspondences between images containing similar objects.
 However, these methods do not generalize to finding accurate correspondences across images from different modalities/domains.

-Semantic correspondence has been explored in the context of image to image translation as well.
-In particular, \cite{zhan2021unite, zhang2020cocosnet1, zhou2021cocosnet2, zhan2022mclnet} use cross domain correspondences to guide paired exemplar-based I2I translation.
-In their case, both the I2I and semantic correspondence tasks benefit from the paired supervision.
-Here, we also use cross domain correspondences, but unlike these works, we do so for unpaired, unsupervised, and exemplar-based I2I translation.
+Semantic correspondences have been explored in the context of image to image translation as well.
+In particular, \cite{zhan2021unite, zhan2022mclnet, zhang2020cocosnet1, zhou2021cocosnet2, zhan2022bilevel} use cross-domain correspondences to guide paired exemplar-based I2I translation.
+These methods are applicable to a single dataset where the two paired domains consist of segmentation labels and corresponding images.
+Specifically, they aim to translate segmentation labels to real images.
+In this case, both the I2I and semantic correspondence tasks benefit from the paired data, i.e., semantic supervision.
+We also use cross-domain correspondences, but unlike these works, our method is 1) unpaired and unsupervised, i.e., the ground-truth translation is unknown; 2) unsupervised in terms of semantics, i.e., we do not use segmentation labels during training; 3) applicable to translation between two datasets from different domains.